 - For Housing Benefit decisions, you need to write an appeal letter addressed to the Local Authority, within one month of the date of the decision that you disagree with.

-- If the DWP have changed your benefit entitlement without issuing a benefit entitlement letter as required by law (as seen with Universal Credit decisions), you still have appeal rights and appeal time limits do not start until you are properly notified of their decision.
+- If the DWP have changed your benefit entitlement without issuing a benefit entitlement letter as required by law (as seen with some Universal Credit decisions), you still have appeal rights and appeal time limits do not start until you are properly notified of their decision.

 Please see our “How to appeal” guide for further advice on how to appeal a benefit decision, and how the Tribune Legal Practice can assist you.
 You can also download a free Mandatory Reconsideration letter template to help start your appeal.

 Appealing a benefit decision on your own can be a bewildering and difficult experience.
 Many appellants find the appeal process overwhelming and are discouraged from pursing their appeal.
-Many meritorious appeals do not reach the Tribunal, leaving wrong entitlement decisions unchallenged.

 Practiced Jurisdictions